Our Whanau

 Paul

-Growing up Paul had a reading disability, battled with low vision and deafness.
+Paul has an intellectual & reading disability, battled with low vision and deafness.
 At the age of 15 Paul moved to Wellington.

-Paul was introduced to Roadworn through Rosina whilst volunteering (“she pulled me by my ears and dragged me to roadworn” - he said under duress) at the Freestore at St.Peter's church on Willis st. Although initially Paul felt out of place when he entered Roadworn workspace at the undercroft of St.Peter's, he has become an integral part of the team.
+Paul was introduced to Roadworn through Rosina whilst volunteering at the Freestore at St.Peter's church on Willis st. Although initially Paul felt out of place when he entered Roadworn workspace at the undercroft of St.Peter's, he has become an integral part of the team.

-After trying his hand at making accessories, Paul started making clocks out of cogs and disk brakes from discarded bikes.
+After trying his hand at making accessories, Paul started making clocks out of cogs and disk brakes.
 He found his passion there and started making clocks of all sizes and shapes.

 His artwork is on display at different establishments around Wellington like 'Everybody Eats', 'Pedal Project' and 'St.Peter's on Willis'.

 Making clocks is like an art therapy for him.
 And his primary reason for coming to Roadworn.
-He later admitted it was actually for the company of people at Roadworn.
+He later admitted it was also for the company of people at Roadworn.

 Paul's message to his customers, "enjoy something unusual".